b9org/b9/docs/BuildBase9.md

 ## 2.0 Plugging in the JIT Compiler

 As we mentioned earlier, our JIT compiler is made possible by [OMR] and [JitBuilder].
-We keep OMR in our [third_party] directory as a **submodule**.
+We keep OMR in our [third_party] directory as a [submodule].
 JitBuilder exists as part of OMR.

+[submodule]: ./Dictionary.md#submodule

 [OMR]: https://www.eclipse.org/omr/
 [JitBuilder]: https://developer.ibm.com/open/2016/07/19/jitbuilder-library-and-eclipse-omr-just-in-time-compilers-made-easy/
 [third_party]: https://github.com/b9org/b9/tree/master/third_party

-With our OMR submodule, and with the correct `#include`'s in our Base9 headers, using OMR and JitBuilder functionality is easy!
+With our OMR submodule, and with the correct `#include`'s in our base9 headers, using OMR and JitBuilder functionality is easy!

 ### 2.1 The Base9 Compiler